procf/colloids-setup/03-HOOMDblue-Install-Guide.md

 * cereal >= 1.1

 On a Mac most of these prerequisites will be installed with Xcode.
-See the [macOS System Setup Recommendations and Tips](/System-Setup/02-macOS-Setup.md) for information about getting a package manager (e.g. Homebrew) to instal software from the command line, and how to instal Xcode, set up Python 3, and instal CMake.
+Mac computers come with both Python 2 and Python 3.
+You should NEVER use Python 2, only Python 3, and you may need to install a new version of Python 3 to run HOOMD-blue.
+See the [macOS System Setup Recommendations and Tips](/System-Setup/02-macOS-Setup.md) for information about getting a package manager (e.g. Homebrew) to instal software from the command line, and for information on how to instal Xcode, set up Python 3, and install CMake.

 For more details on Git see the [Guide to Git and Github](https://github.com/procf/getting-started/blob/main/github-guide.md) in the "getting-started" repo.